DragonPara/ParallelComputing/src/CUDA/Nsight/Nsight_Using.md

-## record a using method of remote
+## A record of a method of using nsight
 `nsys profile -o timeline -force-overwrite true ./demo`

 **the command will run `demo` procedure and generate `timeline.nsys-rep`**